 The New York State Department of Environment previously provided competitive incentives, including grants, for establishing EV infrastructure.
-One example of such a program was the 2022 Municipal Zero-emission Vehicle (ZEV) Infrastructure Grant Program, which in a Disadvantaged Community like South Nyack Hamlet could provide up to \$300,000 per facility within a 50%/50% matching grant, when such facility is available to the public 24 hours per day, 365 days per year (www.dec.ny.gov/docs/administration\pdf/22zevinrfa.pdf).
+One example of such a program was the 2022 Municipal Zero-emission Vehicle (ZEV) Infrastructure Grant Program, which in a Disadvantaged Community like South Nyack Hamlet could provide up to \$300,000 per facility within a 50%/50% matching grant, when such facility is available to the public 24 hours per day, 365 days per year (www.dec.ny.gov/docs/administration_pdf/22zevinrfa.pdf).

-Likewise, the Federal Highway Administration's Charging & Fueling Infrastructure Discretionary Grant Program, with submissions due May 30, 2023, provides leveraging to deploy publicly accessible EV charging and alternative fueling infrastructure in places people live and work.
-The FHA Community Charging and Fueling Grants (Community Program) aims to establish EV charging infrastructure projects in publicly accessible locations, including downtown areas and local neighborhoods, particularly in underserved and disadvantaged communities.
+Likewise, the now closed 2023 Federal Highway Administration's Charging & Fueling Infrastructure Discretionary Grant Program, provided leveraging to deploy publicly accessible EV charging and alternative fueling infrastructure in places people live and work.
+The program aimed to establish EV charging infrastructure projects in publicly accessible locations, including downtown areas and local neighborhoods, particularly in underserved and disadvantaged communities.

 The Town Code provides for EV charging stations; therefore, it is recommended to proactively take steps to configure this lot with EV charging capability within the whole lot, or on its eastern edge.
-It is encouraged to use grant funds from programs 1 such as those referenced above to pay down any cost for engineering design and upgrading electrical services in order to achieve an adequate power supply and necessary circuitry.
+It is encouraged to use grant funds from programs I such as those referenced above to pay down any cost for engineering design and upgrading electrical services in order to achieve an adequate power supply and necessary circuitry.
 Such a target presumes that nationwide fleet electrification will proceed within the next 5 to 10 years, which will be accompanied by readily escalating demand for this type service in the foreseeable future.
 If there is development of charging stations along the wall of the former DPW building, an easement may be required to enable the continuation of the EV technology if the building itself is advanced towards a sale or other disposition.